Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Results

 From \autoref{fig:contband_SIM24_3particle} we observe that in all three channels the neutral meson masses decrease monotonically with increasing $eB$.
 The effect is largest for the neutral pion, milder for the neutral kaon, and weakest for the $\eta^0_{s\bar{s}}$.
 This hierarchy is made more transparent by the insets in the upper-right corner of each panel, which directly show the ratios of the meson masses at nonzero $eB$ to their values at $eB=0$, $M(B)/M(B=0)$.
 At our strongest magnetic field ($eB=1.22~\mathrm{GeV}^2$), we find that $M_{\pi^0}$, $M_{K^0}$, and $M_{\eta^0_{s\bar{s}}}$ are reduced to about 64\%, 74\%, and 78\% of their $eB=0$ values, respectively.
 This pattern is consistent with our earlier fixed-lattice-spacing study in Ref.~\cite{Ding:2020hxw}, performed on $32^3\times96$ lattices with a heavier-than-physical pion mass at $eB=0$ ($\sim 220~\mathrm{MeV}$), and it extends those results to physical quark masses and the continuum limit.
 Moreover, the observed ordering---heavier mesons being less affected by the magnetic field---is in line with finite-temperature screening-mass studies, where heavier states exhibit a smaller $B$-induced shift~\cite{Ding:2025pbu,Ding:2022tqn}.

-As discussed in Sec.~\ref{sec:basics}, neutral point-like particles would have masses that are independent of the magnetic field.
-The pronounced decrease of the neutral pseudoscalar meson masses with $eB$ therefore reflects their internal quark--antiquark structure and the distortion of the bound state by the external field.
-This neutral-sector behavior provides a useful baseline for interpreting the charged pseudoscalars, where a point-like picture instead predicts an increasing energy with $eB$ through Landau-level quantization.
+As discussed in Sec.~\ref{sec:basics}, neutral pointlike particles would have masses that are independent of the magnetic field.
+The pronounced decrease of the neutral pseudoscalar meson masses with $eB$, therefore, reflects their internal quark-antiquark structure and the distortion of the bound state by the external field.
+This neutral-sector behavior provides a useful baseline for interpreting the charged pseudoscalars, where a pointlike picture instead predicts an increasing energy with $eB$ through Landau-level quantization.

 We now turn to the masses of the charged pseudoscalar mesons, $M_{\pi^\pm}$ and $M_{K^\pm}$.
-Our lattice results in \autoref{fig:charged_mass} show that the point-like expectation captures only the weak-field regime: for small $eB$, both masses rise in qualitative agreement with LLL estimate (cf. \autoref{eq:LLLapproximation}), shown by the dashed lines.
+Our lattice results in \autoref{fig:charged_mass} show that the pointlike expectation captures only the weak-field regime: For small $eB$, both masses rise in qualitative agreement with LLL estimate (cf. \autoref{eq:LLLapproximation}), shown by the dashed lines.
 For stronger fields, however, the trend changes; starting around $eB \approx 0.6~\mathrm{GeV}^2$, the meson masses deviate from the trend of the LLL prediction and instead approach a saturation regime, with a slight downward trend at the largest fields.
-This deviation signals that charged pseudoscalar mesons cannot be treated as point-like particles in strong magnetic fields, and their internal structure and strong dynamics become essential.
+This deviation signals that charged pseudoscalar mesons cannot be treated as pointlike particles in strong magnetic fields, and their internal structure and strong dynamics become essential.
 Furthermore, we observe that at large magnetic fields the mass of the kaon is less affected than that of the pion.
 This relative insensitivity of $M_{K^\pm}$ compared to $M_{\pi^\pm}$ may be attributed to the larger vacuum mass of the kaon, consistent with the pattern also seen in the neutral sector.